flame-engine/flame/doc/components.md

 The `onLoad` method can be overridden to run asynchronous initialization code for the component, like loading an image for example.
-This method is executed after the initial "preparation" of the component has finished the first time, meaning that this method is executed after the first `onGameResize` call and just before the inclusion of the component in the `BaseGame`'s (or another `Component`'s) list of components.
+This method is executed after the initial "preparation" of the component has finished the first time, meaning that this method is executed after the first `onGameResize` call and just before the inclusion of the component in the `FlameGame`'s (or another `Component`'s) list of components.

 The `onMount` method can be overridden to run asynchronous initialization code that should